ColinIanKing/stress-ng/README.md

 Solaris 11.3, OpenIndiana and Hiaku.
 Ports to other POSIX/UNIX like operating systems should be relatively easy.

+NOTE: ALWAYS run ```make clean``` after fetching changes from the git repository to force the build to regenerate the build configuration file.

 To build on BSD systems, one requires gcc and GNU make:
 ```